IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

     - Storage (NFS or vSAN)
     - Networking type (public and private OR private network only)
     - Uplink speed
-    - Virtual Local Area Networks (vLANS) (new, existing, or reuse those of the consolidated cluster)
+    - Virtual local area networks (vLANS) (new, existing, or reuse those of the consolidated cluster)

 37. Deselect **Deploy separate workload cluster**.
 38. Select **Deploy gateway cluster**.